cured egg yolks recipe

 The fun part?
 There are so many plants, there is no space but to sit on the floor.
 Very boho.

-the not so boho cured egg yolks recipe:
+the not so boho cured egg yolks recipe, a very slow authentic Italian recipe:

 Cured eggs are a thing.
 They’re worth the wait.
 The long wait: I held on for 18 days to have mine.